simoneSantoni/data-viz-smm635/problemSets/README.md

-# Problem Sets ― README
+# Problem sets — README

-This folder contains the description of a bunch of problem sets administered on a weekly basis.
+The folder is currently empty.
+I'll populate it on a rolling basis and notify students.

+To clarify your expectations about PSs, please consider the [assignments administered to the previous BA cohorts](https://github.com/simoneSantoni/data-viz-smm635/blob/c3eb44673454d975a2a5c92db514daf5fb5ac5b4/pastAssignments).